First Year (New) Resident Assistant

 - Get résumé boosting experience in leadership, problem-solving and communications.

-- It’s a really fun job and you get to make a real difference in the Bruin community!
+- It’s a fun, rewarding job and you get to make a real difference in the Bruin community!

 Dates of Employment

-- For this position, a student must have a 2.3 minimum cumulative GPA at the time of application, hire, and/or rehire (beginning of Fall Quarter of each academic year).
+- Maintain 2.3 minimum cumulative GPA at time of application, hire, and/or rehire (beginning of Fall Quarter of each academic year)